voltek62/SentryFeed/README.md

 # cringe-guard

 Control your LinkedIn feed with an LLM of your choice.
-A chrome extension that filters out cringe content (engagement click-bait, overly emotional, low-value off-topic posts etc) on your LinkedIn feed using AI.
+A chrome extension that filters out cringe content (engagement click-bait, promotional content, and low-value off-topic posts etc) on your LinkedIn feed.
+It uses AI to analyse LinkedIn posts in real time and hides cringe worthy content.

+This early prototype demonstrates how AI can empower us to have more control over the content we consume.

 ## Demo